Call Now Request FREE consultation - 1866-758-4529

 Common Injuries Sustained in Large Truck Accidents

-Across America, big trucks travel along this country’s highways, rural and urban roads.
-A vital part of the U.S. economy, it is estimated that trucks move about 71.4% of the nation’s freight by weight.
-According to the American Trucking Associations, in 2017, registered trucks traveled 297.6 billion miles!
+Big trucks travel along America’s highways, rural roads, and urban roads.
+They are a vital part of the U.S. economy and are estimated to move about 71.4% of the nation’s freight by weight.
+According to the American Trucking Association, in 2021, registered trucks traveled 331 billion miles!
+Unfortunately, accidents with large trucks usually cause serious injury.
+Here are some of the common injuries from a large truck accident.

 With so many hours on the road, accidents, where deaths and injuries occur, are inevitable.
 In 2018, it was reported that 4,862 large trucks were involved in a fatal crash; this was a 1% increase over the previous year.

-Also, in 2018, 112,000 big trucks were involved in an accident where someone was injured; this was a 5% increase from 2017.
-Although there are many factors that contribute to these crashes, many times, driver error is to blame.
+In 2021, we had over 39,508 fatal crashes in the USA.
+Big trucks were involved in 13.5% of all fatal accidents.
+Although many factors contribute to these crashes, driver error is often to blame.
 Truck drivers often are under pressure from their employers, can spend up to eleven hours a day on the road, and have to contend with many blind spots when driving.

-Although the benefits these trucks provide to our economy is essential, these statistics underscore the potential public hazard trucks often present, especially in Texas – a state with some of the most dangerous roads.
-Below we will explore some of the contributing factors to these accidents, common injuries, and how you can get help if you are the victim of a truck crash.
+Although these trucks’ benefits to our economy are essential, these statistics underscore the potential public hazard they often present, especially in Texas, which has some of the most dangerous roads.
+Below, we will explore some of the contributing factors to these accidents, common injuries, and how you can get help if you are a truck crash victim.

 Factors That Contribute to Accidents

-There are several factors that contribute to trucking accidents.
-Most of these crashes fall under one or a combination of three categories: vehicle issues/maintenance, driver-related, and environmental conditions.
+Several factors contribute to trucking accidents.
+Most of these crashes fall into one or a combination of three categories: vehicle issues/maintenance, driver-related, and environmental conditions.

-• Vehicle Issues/Maintenance – A commercial vehicle’s brake system includes several parts that all must work together for the brakes to function properly.
+• Vehicle Issues/Maintenance – A commercial vehicle’s brake system includes several parts that must work together to function properly.
 Inadequate braking on large trucks is a serious problem.
 Brake-related violations comprise the most significant percentage of out-of-service violations.
-When employers fail to maintain, inspect, and repair a vehicle’s brake system, the result is faulty brakes that contribute to serious accidents.
+When employers fail to maintain, inspect, and repair a vehicle’s brake system, the result is faulty brakes, contributing to serious accidents.
 A report from the Federal Motor Carrier Safety Administration (FMCSA), ‘Large Truck and Bus Crash Facts,’ vehicle-related causes for fatal crashes in 2017 attributed brake systems as the third most frequent vehicle-related issue, after other vehicles and tires.

 • Driver-related – Of the many factors that are attributed to the driver regarding accident causation, here are the top five related to fatal crashes occurring from 2015 – 2017: speeding, distracted driving, failure to yield, being under the influence of drugs or alcohol, and careless driving.

-• Environmental Conditions – Sometimes, roads are designed poorly, which contributes to accidents.
-Other times, inclement weather, such as rain or ice, adversely affects road conditions leading to crashes.
+• Environmental Conditions – Sometimes, roads are designed poorly, contributing to accidents.
+Other times, inclement weather, such as rain or ice, adversely affects road conditions, leading to crashes.

 Driving Dangerously in Texas

-Value Penguin compiled a list of the top fifty most dangerous highways in the nation.
+Value Penguin compiled a list of the nation’s top fifty most dangerous highways.
 Texas claimed eleven spots on the list, with one in the top five – Interstate 10.
-Their research found that the highest amount of fatal crashes occurred on the stretch of I-10 that runs through Harris County.
+Their research found that the highest number of fatal crashes occurred on the stretch of I-10 that runs through Harris County.
 And overall, from 2010 to 2016, 585 fatal accidents happened on Interstate 10.

-Also, the increase in shipping goods has led to an increase in accidents like a FedEx truck accident.
+Also, the increase in shipping goods has led to increased accidents like a FedEx truck accident.

 Common Truck Accident Injuries